 Here’s the Original Chest Freezer Organization Ideas Post From 2013

 I have two chest freezers that were very unorganized.
-You would think that because I use them as part of my food storage plan, I would have a system for finding things easily, but you would be wrong!
+Now, you would think that because I use them as part of my food storage plan, I would have a system for finding things easily.
+But you would be wrong!

 We moved a few years ago and I have just dumped our things into them.
 Beef from a cow we had butchered, vegetables and fruits I’ve taken the time to prepare, cheese purchased in bulk and repacked into smaller manageable sizes.
 It’s a mess!
 Now that I’m moving again I desperately need some chest freezer organization ideas.

 First, I have no idea what’s in them.
 For example, are we getting low on ground beef?
 I think we have a few whole chickens left, but which part of the freezer are they in?
 You see my dilemma…

 Next, I don’t know what to put in each freezer.
 Should they each have a different purpose?
 One for beef and one for other meat.
 One for meat and one for precooked meals?
 It is currently a big jumble.